 Beating the Winter Blues

-Winter is most definitely approaching fast.
-For many of us, the season brings with it a number of unwelcome thoughts and feelings.
+For many people, winter brings a number of unwelcome thoughts and feelings and this year may be harder than ever.
 Symptoms such as lethargy, depression, overeating, irritability, sleep disorders and generally feeling down and anti-social can all be signs of Seasonal Affective Disorder (SAD).
 We feel our mood slump as the days get shorter and darker, the cold sets in and all the seasonal bugs start attacking our immune system.
 However, we don’t have to give in to those feelings of depression and despondency.
 Here are my top tips for staying healthy and happy until the welcome warmth of spring returns.

 1. Keep warm